-In 2019 I’ve realized two important things about travel with credit cards.
+I’ve realized two important things about travel with credit cards over the years.

 The first is that although it might seem scary to commit to a credit card with a high annual fee, the rewards usually pay for themselves many times over, year after year.